buildout/buildout/README.txt

 may actually contain multiple programs, processes, and configuration settings.

+Here's an example of such an application that we built with an earlier prototype of the buildout system.
+We have a Zope application consisting of:

+- Multiple Zope instances

+- 4 ZEO servers

+- An ldap server

+- Cache-invalidation and Mail delivery servers

+- Dozens of add-on packages

+- Multiple test runners

+- Multiple deployment modes, including dev, stage, and prod, with prod deployment over multiple servers

+Parts installed include:

+- Application software installs, including Zope, ZEO and LDAP software

+- Add-on packages

+- Bundles of configuration that define Zope, ZEO and LDAP instances

+- Utility scripts such as test runners, server-control scripts, cron jobs.

+This is all defined using configuration files and recipes, which are software that build and installs parts based on configuration data.
+The prototype system has minimal documentation and no tests and has no egg support.
+(It build on earlier make-based systems that had no documentation or tests.)

+This project provides a non-prototype implementation of the ideas and knowledge gained from earlier efforts and leverages setuptools to make recipe management cleaner and to provide better Python package and script management.

 The word "buildout" refers to a description of a set of parts and the software to create and assemble them.
 It is often used informally to refer to an installed system based on a buildout definition.
 For